AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 To do this, select each segment, then enter the corresponding custom field attribute from Salesforce in the **[!UICONTROL Mapping ID]** field.

-> [!IMPORTANT]
+>[!IMPORTANT]
 >
-> * The value used for the Mapping ID should exactly match the name of the custom field attribute created within Salesforce.
+>* The value used for the **[!UICONTROL Mapping ID]** should exactly match the name of the custom field attribute created within Salesforce.
-> * Ensure that the name of the custom field attribute you have created in Salesforce doesn't use the whitespace character.
+>* Ensure that the name of the custom field attribute you have created in Salesforce doesn't use the whitespace character.

 An example is shown below:
 ![Schedule segment export](../../assets/catalog/crm/salesforce/schedule-segment-export.png)